Car bomb attack kills Egypt's top public prosecutor

 "It felt like the apartment was lifted up and dropped right back on the ground.
 When I felt it I said to my family, this is it, death has come for us," said 17-year-old Khaled Youssef.

-Sisi's office mourned Barakat's death and canceled celebrations prepared for Tuesday to mark the anniversary of mass unrest that led to Mursi's fall, and said the perpetrators would draw "the most severe punishment".
+Sisi's office mourned Barakat's death and cancelled celebrations prepared for Tuesday to mark the anniversary of mass unrest that led to Mursi's fall, and said the perpetrators would draw "the most severe punishment".

 The government, however, declared June 30 a national holiday in commemoration of the 2013 protests, state media said.